Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

-- Earlier results.
 Clear vision does not take long to arrive after LASIK eye surgery.
-Individuals undergoing the procedure may notice a positive difference within a few hours after surgery.
+Individuals undergoing the procedure may notice a positive difference within a few hours after the procedure.

-- Better vision for more extended periods.
-A surgery like this can result in improved vision for long, if not permanent, periods.
-This means that individuals may not need to continue wearing glasses or contacts to enjoy regular activities.
+LASIK can improve vision for long, if not permanent, periods.
+Individuals may not need to continue wearing glasses or contacts to enjoy regular activities.

 Laser vision correction procedures may vary in price according to different factors.

-In general, the average cost of LASIK in the United States is around $2,500 per eye.
+The average cost of LASIK in the United States is around $2,500 per eye.
 LASIK may be more expensive for patients with astigmatism, but it depends on the eye surgeon's rates.